robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 15**

 15. There is an external audit being carried out on your company.
-The auditor needs to have a log of 'who made the requests' to the AWS resources fromthe company’s account.
+The auditor needs to have a log of 'who made the requests' to the AWS resources from the company’s account.
 Which of the following services can assist in providing these details?
 *  A. Amazon CloudWatch
 *  B. AWS CloudTrail
 *  C. Amazon&nbsp;EC2